At a Glance

 The predicted salary is between 28800 - 48000 £ per year.

-The main aim of this role is to design and deliver a \’smoke free generation\’ prevention, cessation, and education service for CYP aged 11-24 in Surrey, to reduce smoking and vaping rates among young people.
+The overall aim of the Smoke Free Generation lead role is to design and be the lead to deliver a \”smoke free generation\” prevention, cessation and education, service for CYP to reduce the smoking prevalence for young people aged 11-24 in Surrey and to stop and reduce the rate that young people take up smoking and vaping.

-- Component A: Smoking and Vaping Education Prevention Service
+- Component A – Smoking and Vaping Education Prevention Service

-- A specialist stop smoking service
+- A specialist stop smoking service.

-- Brief advice/intervention
+- Brief advice / intervention

 - Self-help and signposting